Early Television

 This unit contains a high resolution flying spot scanner and was used with a 16mm film camera to record television programs in the early 50s.
 The CRT operates with 25 kv on the anode and has a P11 phosphor.
 The PA-303 was used with a PA-302 film camera (shown below).

-The PA-303 will soon be at the museum, courtesy of a donation from the Museum of Science and Industry in Tampa, Florida.
+The PA-303 was donated to museum by the Museum of Science and Industry in Tampa, Florida.

 The manuals below are courtesy of the Canadian Broadcasting Corporation: